| WVEC Legislative UpdateApril 6, 2001 Wacky Week Sevenby Gary Zuckett The next to last week at the legislature is always wild as each body is

 Anticipating this problem, CORL is working to get the Committee to approve an

+interim study of the timber issue.
 The coal lobby has been busy under the cover provided by the water fight to

 move several bills which will make it harder to sue on mountaintop mining and